Nathanllee1/Tabify/README.md

 ## Project Description:

 When playing guitar, people put songs on spotify and jam along to them.
 If they want the tabs to the song, they'll usually google the chords to the song on https://www.ultimate-guitar.com/ which gets in the way of playing guitar.
-Thats where Tabify comes in!
-Tabify connects to your spotify account and automatically pulls up the tab of the song currently playing.
+That's where Tabify comes in!
+Tabify connects to your Spotify account and automatically pulls up the tab of the song currently playing.

 UI Prototype: https://www.figma.com/file/J7pzVQTY6Wv1YScIYKMDGf/Login-Page?node-id=0%3A1